thenewdarling/CurseOfStrahd/Timeline.md

 ## Day 24

 - (Midnight:) The party arrives at the gates, and are allowed in by some confused guards.
-They send for Alek, who fills us in on some goings-on.
+They send for [[Alek]], who fills us in on some goings-on.
 - The party arrives at the Blue Water Inn and finds Blinksy and Danika having a drink, before going to bed.
 - Magda sneaks out that night and feeds on Luca and Shaun before they reach the shelter, leaving their bodies to burn in one of the fires blazing throughout Vallaki.
 *Magda's timer will reset on Day 31.*